Programs

 Overview of the Year

-There are two major themes that frame our activities over the course of the year: Spiritual Theology in the fall and Public Theology in the winter/spring.
-All of the core activities are fully online; there are three optional in-person gatherings in different parts of the country throughout the year.
+There are two major themes that frame our activities over the course of the year: Inward Change in the fall and Social Change in the winter/spring.
+All of the core activities are fully online; there are two optional in-person gatherings in different parts of the country throughout the year.
 We encourage everyone to make it to at least one gathering as it deeply enriches the work we do online.

 FALL / Spiritual Theology